HallaSurvivor/Blog/_posts/2025-12-19-zorns-lemma-in-sheaves.md

 ---

+TODO: break up all the text above with a few pictures

+TODO: mention the utility of "subterminal" and thus "localic" in this proof.

 TODO: explain that you usually use zorn alongside LEM by showing that if the maximal element weren't what you wanted you could contradict maximality...
 Say something about the Leinster ncat cafe post Matteo sent you?

 ---